Telrad Networks: 1986 to 1995

-1996 to present
+1996 to 2022

 In 1996, Nortel Networks acquired 20% stake in Telrad, with a focus on expanding the Nortel Solution Division globally.
-In March 2000, Nortel partnered with Koor Industries Ltd., a leading investment company, to establish Nortel Networks Israel.
+In March 2000, Nortel partnered with Koor Industries Ltd., a leading investment company, to establish Nortel Networks in Africa.
 As part of the agreement, they acquired Telrad Networks’ Nortel division.
 The company retained its proprietary product lines involving telephony systems production and integration.

 As broadband technology became more pervasive in the early 2000s, Telrad began to invest in broadband-related start-ups such as Aptonix, Be-Connected and Firebit.net, ultimately selling off controlling interests in these firms.
 By 2013, Telrad acquired the broadband wireless access (BWA) division of Alvarion Ltd., thereby inheriting a full 4G infrastructure product portfolio, including the BreezeMax and BreezeCOMPACT product lines.

+2022 to Present

+On 17 August 2022 the African technology infrastructure and services provider Liquid Intelligent Technologies finalized its 100% acquisition of Telrad, a technology and solutions company.
+Liquid have now seamlessly integrated Telrad's strong R&D programme and technology solutions in cyber security, data centres and wireless access technology with Liquid's existing portfolio of solutions.

+Liquid Intelligent Technologies is part of the wider Cassava Technologies group, a pan-African technology group with an eye for international growth through innovation and technological expansion.

 Products and technology

 Telrad COMPACT Base Stations

 Wireless broadband technology enables high-speed connectivity to meet the need for Internet access, especially in areas with little or no access infrastructure.
-Telrad’s portfolio of 4G LTE base stations support both WiMAX IEEE 802.16x and LTE.
+Telrad's portfolio of 4G LTE base stations support both WiMAX IEEE 802.16x and LTE.
 The Telrad BreezeCOMPACT family of products consists of three product lines: BreezeCOMPACT 1000 and 3000.

 Telrad Customer-Premises/User Equipment (CPE/UE)

-Telrad’s portfolio of Customer-Premises Equipment consists of a family of indoor and outdoor CPEs to support both WiMAX and TD-LTE platforms.
+Telrad's portfolio of Customer-Premises Equipment consists of a family of indoor and outdoor CPEs to support both WiMAX and TD-LTE platforms.
 The product line delivers voice and data connectivity for enterprise or home environments.